Our Mission statement

 Who We Are | Staff and Governance

 The Wish Project first brought on staff in 2007 and now currently employs 9 part time staff and a full time director.
 Each year an audit is conducted by an independent outside accounting firm.
-Our 13 member board meets monthly .
-It is our 3,000 volunteers who log more than 7,000 volunteer hours a year that are the secret to our success.
+Our board meets monthly.
+Pre-Covid, it was our 3,000 volunteers who logged more than 7,000 volunteer hours a year that were the secret to our success – since March of 2020, we have been working with just our small staff and small group of 3 or 4 volunteers per day.

 How We Accomplish Our Goals | Funding